2024 NC Logo_full color CMYK Transparent

 Learning Sessions

-Ryan Moore, executive director of hospitality, Harvest Table Culinary Group
+Ryan Moore, executive director of hospitality, Elon Dining, Harvest Table Culinary Group

 Kate Williams, director of guest experience, Harvest Table Culinary Group